The best Cricut machines

 Reasons to avoid

-In our Cricut Maker 3 review we found the use of Smart Materials incredibly beneficial, and once you've tried it, you really can't consider being without the option.
+Design and performance: In our Cricut Maker 3 review we found the use of Smart Materials incredibly beneficial, and once you've tried it, you really can't consider being without the option.
 We said that "the big selling point of this machine is the ability to use Cricut Smart Materials, which do away with the need to use a mat and can cut designs up to 12 feet long".

-The Cricut Maker 3 is also twice as fast as the Cricut Maker when working with Smart Materials and from personal experience, I found it to be much quieter.
+The Cricut Maker 3 is also twice as fast as its predecessor Cricut Maker when working with Smart Materials and from personal experience, I found it to be much quieter.
 While Smart Materials are excellent, they are expensive, but just like other Cricut machines you can use any material with the machine, including fabrics.
+You'll find the extra speed and power of the Maker 3 comes in very useful if you're creating regular projects and are using the machine for crafting items to sell.

-Read more in our Cricut Maker 3 review.
+Read more: Cricut Maker 3 review.

 Best budget Cricut machine